• Skip to primary navigation

 1. Crumble the goat logs into a small oven-safe baking vessel (ideally, something that can go from oven to table).

-2. Put sliced figs in a small saucepan along with the sherry and a little water, to cover.
-Bring to a boil and remove from heat, and let the figs steep while you sauté the onions.
-The dried figs will plump and absorb the flavor of the sherry.
+2. Put figs into a small saucepan along with the sherry and a little water and set over high heat.
+As soon as liquids come to a boil, remove pot from heat and leave the figs to steep for 10 minutes or so.
+The dried figs will plump up and absorb the flavor of the sherry.

-5. To serve: Either set out the baking dish on a trivet with a serving utensil, surrounded by baguette slices or crackers; or make bruschetta by topping baguette slices or crostini with the fig and goat cheese mixture (see notes below, for a tip on making bruschetta).
+6. To serve: Either set out the baking dish on a trivet with a serving utensil, surrounded by baguette slices or crackers; or make bruschetta by topping toasted baguette slices or crostini with the fig and goat cheese mixture (see notes below, for a tip on assembling the bruschetta).

 Notes

-Tip for making fig and Goat Cheese Bruschetta: To make your bruschetta look pretty, spread the goat cheese on the bread first (scoop down below the fig-onion mixture with a small spoon), and then add some of the fig-onion mixture on top.
+Tip for assembling the fig and Goat Cheese Bruschetta: To make your bruschetta look pretty, spread the goat cheese on the bread first (scoop down below the fig-onion mixture with a small spoon), and then add some of the fig-onion mixture on top.

 • Prep Time: 15 mins